edlea/salus-it600/README.md

 ## Limitations

 This library is provided "as-is" with limited testing.
-Currently only thermostats connected to under-floor heating, using centigrade (i.e. not fahrenheit) have been tested.
+Currently only thermostats connected to under-floor heating, using Celsius (i.e. not Fahrenheit) have been tested.

 ## Methods